rohitanil/Toxic-CommentClassification/README.md

 # Toxic-Comment-Classification
 A multi channel CNN + GRU model for toxic comment classification.
-This model got 0.071 on the Kaggle Leaderboard for the Toxic Comment Classification Challenge.
+Blended outputs from this model and several other models.
+Currently in top 12% in Kaggle's Toxic Comment Classification Challenge.[Leaderboard]( https://www.kaggle.com/rohitanil)

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.